cs50/cs50.readthedocs.io/zoom.md

 <li>
 <span class="fa-li"><i class="far fa-square"></i></span>
 <strong>
-Spotlight my video when speaking
+See myself as the active speaker while speaking
 </strong>
 <p>
 Uncheck this box in Zoom so that you still see others when speaking.